Superoperator Analysis of Entanglement in a Four-Qubit Cluster State: Results

-Though the gate fidelity of an arbitrary single qubit cluster-based rotation is the same for both a phase damping environment and an amplitude damping environment, the amplitude damping environment does not cause ESD in any entanglement metrics.
-This lack of ESD suggests that dephasing is more harmful to the entanglement types found in the four qubit cluster state than is amplitude damping.
-Thus, rotating the physical system qubits, such that a dephasing environment acts as an amplitude damping environment could conserve entanglement despite not increasing the accuracy of the implementation of the single logical qubit rotation.
-Furthermore, the lack of ESD in only the amplitude damping environment highlights the difference in entanglement evolution in the two environments (though the $N^{(1)}$ behavior is similar) again demonstrating the lack of correlation between entanglement evolution and the accuracy of the implemented protocol.
+The gate fidelity provides a state independent measure for the accuracy of the entire single qubit rotation algorithm.
+This fidelity, and the explicit superoperators given in Appendix A, are vital information for those attempting to discern the possible accuracy that can be achieved by invariably decoherent experimental systems.
+We immediately note that the gate fidelity is the same in the dephasing and amplitude damping environments, $F^g_A = F^g_z$.
+This is not surprising considering that the Kraus operators governing these decohering environments are very similar.
+Nevertheless, the cluster state fidelity of the two environments are not at all similar as seen in Figs.~4 and 5.
+This demonstrates the importance of utilizing multiple accuracy measures.
+In addition, the amplitude damping environment does not cause ESD for any entanglement measure while dephasing does.
+This suggests that dephasing is more harmful to the entanglement types found in the four qubit cluster state than is amplitude damping.
+Rotating the physical system qubits, such that a dephasing environment acts as an amplitude damping environment, could conserve entanglement though it would not increase the accuracy of the implemented single logical qubit rotation.
+Both fidelity types decrease much more quickly in the depolarizing environment than in the other two environments.